Wittgenstein’s Ruler

 Extending Wittgenstein’s Ruler

 Interestingly, Wittgenstein’s Ruler is not just about the precision of the ruler but also about its choice.
-For example, centralization tends to result in the choice of metrics that, regardless of their precision, only measure some of the results that matter to the general population, resulting in effects such as “centralization is only efficient to the central observer.”
+For example, centralization tends to result in the choice of metrics that, regardless of their precision, only measure some of the results that matter to the general population, leading to effects such as “centralization is only efficient to the central observer.”

-This is because the central observer is the one that chooses the ruler, i.e., the metrics to measure.
+This is because the central observer is the one who chooses the ruler, i.e., the metric used for measurement.

 Hence, we can use Wittgenstein’s ruler even before the measurement is conducted, using the choice of the ruler to deduce the properties of the measurer.